UPPMAX/uppmax_intro_python/docs/evaluations/20240830/README.md

   appreciated your energy.
 I feel like maybe some things were a little basic for me and I wish we had gotten into the more advanced stuff at the end.
   But this really reinforced the basics for me and I'm still glad that I did it.
-- Thank you for creating very interactive calss room
+- Thank you for creating very interactive [class] room
 - I liked Ri-kjells teaching style!

 ## Scores